vRobM/Ark-Labs-TEC-website/src/pages/index.md

   lowerText: >-
     Just as web based start ups began in coffee shops offering free wifi, the new collar industry of engineering start ups requires access to the tools found in today’s makerspaces.
-Maker’s Ark token connects Makers to the technology.
+The Maker’s Ark token connects Makers to the technology and services.
   title: Repairing The Global Maker Economy
   upperText: >-
     There are many components to invention.